MindSKKU/NNE/Assignment1GradingResult.md

 # Assignment1 Results

 This is the test case results by using your answer source code.
-If you passwd every test case, your score will be 100point.
-Otherwise, we will check your .ipynb file how did you understand the assignment.
-If your understanding looks enough, we will give full score.
+If you passwd every test case, you will get great score.

 If you want to complain, visit our lab.